DRNOAHBIOTECH/SF-RX/README.md

 # SF-RX

-This repository contains the code used to reproduce the results from our research paper.
+This repository contains the code used to reproduce the results from our research paper **"SF-Rx: A Multi-output Deep Neural Network-Based Framework Predicting Drug-Drug Interaction under Realistic Conditions for Safe Prescription"**.
 The software is organized into four folders, each corresponding to a specific task discussed in the paper.
 Below are detailed instructions and notes about the code structure and data.

 ## Folder Structure